Cyborgs (Donetsk airport): 2015

 The "green corridor", which Ukrainian soldiers called the "corridor of shame", lasted a little over a month.
 In January 2015, hostilities resumed.

 At 14:56 there was a second explosion in the new terminal from the detonation of three tons of TNT - as a result, three floors of the terminal ceased to exist.
 Inside, less than half of the 55 defenders who remained, survived.
 The last 16 people surrendered on 21 January.
 The critically wounded were sent to the hospital, and the rest were tortured.

 On 22 January 17, prisoners were forced to walk the streets of Donetsk in the so-called "Parade".
 The Ukrainian Prosecutor General's Office classifies such acts as a violation of the 1949 Geneva Convention relative to the Treatment of Prisoners of War.

 Over the next few days, several dozen militants on the outskirts of the resort were killed by Ukrainian intelligence.
 On 27 January, the Armed Forces recaptured part of the airport to retrieve the bodies of seven dead soldiers.

 The last five "cyborgs" were given to the Ukrainian side on 22 February 2015, as part of an exchange of 139 Ukrainian soldiers for 52 captured militants.

-In March 2015, on the territory of the new terminal, Ukrainian prisoners under the escort of armed separatists cleared the debris and retrieved the bodies of their dead comrades.
+In March 2015, on the territory of the new terminal, Ukrainian prisoners under the escort of armed militia cleared the debris and retrieved the bodies of their dead comrades.
 The remains were taken to the Donetsk morgue, and later transferred to the city of Dnipro.